openmhealth/shimmer/README.md

 1. You must have a [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html/) or higher JDK installed.
 1. A running [MongoDB](http://http://docs.mongodb.org/manual/) installation is required.
 1. [Gradle](http://www.gradle.org/) or [Maven](http://maven.apache.org/) is required to build the source code.
+1. [Maven](http://maven.apache.org/) is required to build and install Microsoft HealthVault libraries.

 ### Installation